beckpull/e-commerce-db/README.md

 - This application is geared towards anybody looking for an easy-to-use database integration for their existing e-commerce website.

-- The goal of this application is for companies to be able to easily keep track of and manage inventories and items within their website.
+- The goal of this application is for companies to be able to easily keep track of and manage inventories and correlating items within their website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>